Below are detailed descriptions of each of this year’s Major Topics

 Submit a proposal now!

 - Connecting College and Career Success: career readiness; helping students make decisions leading to gainful employment; career guidance and exploration; aligning program efforts to meet emerging labor market needs; forecasting labor trends; and nurturing, attracting, and retaining talent.

-- Equity and Opportunity: strategies aimed at ensuring equity for specific populations including low-income, first generation, young men and women of color, foster or homeless youth, undocumented/DACA students.
+- Equity and Opportunity: strategies aimed at ensuring equity for specific populations including low-income, first generation, young men and women of color, foster or homeless youth, rural students, and undocumented/DACA students.

 - Financial Aid and Literacy: FAFSA completion; financial aid advising; scholarship management; financial literacy; helping students and families use consumer information to make decisions about college and career options; asset building for college costs; and early FAFSA implementation.

 - Management and Leadership: sessions focused on the needs of “C-suite” staff such as resource development; financial management and budgeting; back-end organizational effectiveness and efficiency; board development; branding/communications; leadership, management and supervisory skills; developing a succession plan; sustainability; staffing; and strategic planning.